Taiji dolphin drive hunt

 The Taiji dolphin drive hunt is based on driving dolphins and other small cetaceans into a small bay where they can be killed or captured for their meat and for sale to dolphinariums.
 The new primary killing method is done by cutting the spinal cord of the dolphin, a method that claims to decrease the mammal's time to death.
 Taiji has a long connection to whaling in Japan.
 The 2009 documentary film The Cove drew international attention to the hunt.
 Taiji is the only town in Japan where drive hunting still takes place on a large scale.

-The government quota allows over 2,000 cetaceans to be slaughtered or captured, and this hunt is one of the world's biggest.
-Annually, an approximation of 22,000 small cetaceans are killed using the methodology of drive hunting, taking place in the waters of Japan.
-The annual dolphin hunt provides income for local residents, but has received criticism for both the cruelty of the slaughter methods and the high mercury levels of the dolphin meat.